 When a user consents to alert others, the notifications that may be generated by MassNotify do not disclose the COVID-19 positive user’s identity, location, phone number, or any other personal data.

 The exposure notification includes the date of the exposure (obscured, for privacy purposes, by being stated as a 24-hour window).
-Sharing the exposure date is important to ensure that users have the information necessary to take the right precautions (such as self-quarantine) for an appropriate amount of time based on the exposure date.
+Sharing the exposure date is important to ensure that users have the information necessary to take the right precautions (such as getting tested for COVID-19) at the appropriate time based on the exposure date.
 It is possible that someone who receives an exposure notice could guess the identity of the COVID-19 positive individual, if they had a very limited number of contacts on a given day.